ArcherN9/Loglr/README.md

 #####v1.1.1#####
 * Custom Loading Dialogs when tokens are being exchanged and the user is required to wait
+* Auto populate OTP if 2 Factor-Authentication is enabled by user
+* Crash analytics so I may push out new builds if any one is experiencing crashes in their apps due Loglr

 #####v1.0.0#####
 * Changed Version to v1 post no bug being reported